Commitments

 Activities of the Group

-The Group's activities are subject to strict regulations and rigorous control in each territory in which AXA operates. ln addition to these regulations, AXA has developed a set of detailed internal standards that applies to all Group entities that are managed or controlled by AXA, regardless of the activities undertaken by the entity or its ownership structure.
+The Group’s activities are subject to strict regulations and rigorous control in every territory where AXA operates.
+In addition to these external regulations, AXA has developed a set of detailed internal guidelines for all the Group entities that are managed or controlled by AXA, regardless of the activities the entity undertakes or its ownership structure.

 According to these internal standards, Chief Executive Officers must ensure that staff are fully conversant, and comply with applicable laws, mandatory Codes of Conduct, rules and regulations (including applicable tax laws and regulations) relevant to their area of operations.

-This means that local senior management must appreciate the tax implications of the activities in their entity.
+This means that local senior management must be fully versed on the tax implications of their entity’s activities.
 The main considerations are:

-• compliance with the taxation of employees in the territory in which they are employed;
+- compliance with the taxation of employees in the territory in which the latter are employed;

-• compliance with the taxation of business undertaken in the territory (including levies and sales taxes); and
+- compliance with the taxation of the business undertaken in the territory (including levies and sales taxes); and

-A specific focus on transfer pricing is made in application of these standards, to ensure that the pricing of our intra-group activities is consistent with the OECD "arm's length" principle as well as with local transfer pricing rules to pay adequate tax on profits where the value is created.
+A specific focus on transfer pricing is included in these standards, to ensure to pay adequate tax on profits where the value is created and to show that the pricing of our intra‑group activities is consistent with the OECD “arm’s length” principle as well as with the local transfer pricing rules.

-ln particular, Chief Financial Officers must ensure that insurance and reinsurance policies entered into represent a true transfer of risk and that their status as insurance or reinsurance contracts could not be subject to challenge.
-Business between Group companies must be transacted at market prices where a market price exists, or in the absence of market prices, must be supported by formally documented justification for the charge made.
+In particular, Chief Financial Officers must ensure that the contracted insurance and reinsurance policies represent a true transfer of risk and that these insurance or reinsurance contracts could not be challenged.
+Business between Group companies must be transacted at market prices wherever a market price exists, and, in the absence of market prices, the prices charged are to be formally documented.

 Products offered by the Group

 AXA products are not designed to allow or encourage tax evasion.
-The Group has set up a validation framework to ensure that new products undergo a thorough approval process before they go to market.
+The Group has put into place a validation framework to ensure all new products undergo a thorough approval process before they go to market.

-The local decision to launch a new product must result from a documented approval process that complies with the AXA Group's standards in terms of product features, pricing, asset liability management and aspects related to legal, compliance, regulatory, accounting and reputation.
+The local decision to launch a new product is subject to a review and approval process that complies with the AXA Group’s standards in terms of product features, pricing, asset‑liability management as well as all the legal, compliance, regulatory, accounting and reputation requirements.

-Moreover, AXA has established strict policies regarding its cross-border activities and knowledge of its customers, in order to ensure that our products and services are not misused for money laundering or tax evasion purposes and are governed by specific rules according to which cross-border life insurance proposals must be presented to the Group Tax and Compliance Departments for validation.
+AXA has also established strict cross‑border and “know your customer” policies, to ensure that our products and services (i) are not misused for money laundering or tax evasion purposes and (ii) are subject to verifications in which cross‑border life insurance proposals must be presented to the Group Tax and Compliance Departments for validation.

-While all Group entities must in any case comply with local regulations, the Group Tax Department can veto a product if this product is not compliant with internal rules.
+While all Group entities are to comply with local regulations, the Group Tax Department can furthermore veto a product if this product fails to comply with internal rules.

-Pursuant to Directive (EU) 2018/822, AXA may, as a provider of investments and savings products, have tax reporting obligations with respect to certain cross-border products it designs or implements. ln particular, certain investments and savings products with no particular tax motive may be reportable under the above-mentioned Directive.
+In its compliance with these standards and regulations, the Group may, as a provider of investments and savings products, have tax reporting obligations with respect to certain cross‑border products it designs or implements.
+In particular, certain investments and savings products with no particular tax motive may be reportable under the above‑mentioned standards and/or regulations.